davidmoten/rxjava-jdbc/README.md

 Dependencies
 --------------
 You can setup chains of dependencies that will determine the order of running of queries.
-By default queries are run in parallel (to the limits of the current QueryContext) unless you specify dependencies between them that precludes running in parallel.

 To indicate that a query cannot be run before one or more other Observables have been completed use the `dependsOn()` method.
 Here's an example: